 I tend to be a shy person and a perfectionist, so being on the phone is still a challenge for me.
 I make lots of videos, and there have been lots of retakes, outtakes, and mistakes over the years.

 What advice do you have for other women who want to launch their own business?

-You can do anything if you visualize the end result and work backwards from there.
+You can do anything if you visualize the result and work backward from there.
 You have to see yourself already having the success you want.
 You need to step up – to be the person it would take to achieve your goals.
 Persevere through negative self-talk and discouragement.